evansjv/PL-0-Compiler/README.md

 # PL-0-Compiler
-A compiler written in c for the PL/0 programming language
+A compiler written in c for the PL/0 programming language.
+Includes both a lexical analyzer and a parser along with a virtual machine to run the code given to it.
+It can take in any PL/0 code through a command line argument like: ./a.out code.txt.
+It will read the code, tokenize it, parse it, translate into assembly, and finally run the code given to it.
+Upon completion it will print out the full lexeme table, token list, symbol table, and assembly code as well as  a printout of the VM execution as output.